Weighted Fairness Notions for Indivisible Items Revisited: Identical Items: Lower and Upper Quota

 If upper quota is violated for some agent $i$, then $d_i \ge 1$ and there is another agent $j$ for whom $d_j<0$.
 If a single item is moved from $i$ to $j$, then $d_i$ remains nonnegative while $d_j$ increases, so the leximin vector strictly improves.
 Therefore, a WEG allocation satisfies upper quota for all agents. \end{proof}

-\begin{remark} By the proof of Theorem~\ref{thm:WEF-quota}, since WEG satisfies both quotas, it cannot imply WEF$(x,1-x)$ for any $x\in[0,1]$.
-Similarly, by Theorem~\ref{thm:WMMS-NMMS-quota}, it cannot imply any positive approximation to WMMS or NMMS. \end{remark}
+\begin{remark} By the negative part of the proof of Theorem~\ref{thm:wef_quota}, since WEG satisfies both quotas, it cannot imply WEF$(x,1-x)$ for any $x\in[0,1]$.
+Similarly, by Theorem~\ref{thm:mms_quota}, it cannot imply any positive approximation to WMMS or NMMS.

+On the positive side, since WEG satisfies lower quota, by Theorem \ref{thm:aps_quota}, WEG implies APS-fairness and OMMS-fairness.
+In Appendix~\ref{app:WEG-binary}, we show that this implication holds even in the more general setting of \emph{binary} valuations. \end{remark}

+In contrast to share-based notions, a WEG allocation always exists by definition.
+Moreover, it is relatively easy to explain such an allocation.
+For example, if a WEG allocation in a particular instance yields a minimum difference $\frac{u_i(A_i)}{u_i(M)} - \frac{w_i}{w_N} = -0.05$, one can explain to the agents that ``each of you receives only $5\%$ less than your proportional share (or better), and there is no allocation with a smaller deviation''.
+This makes the egalitarian approach attractive for further study in the context of unequal entitlements.